shifan55/django_campus_safety/README.md

 - Some Jinja-specific constructs (e.g., `url_for`) need to be converted to Django template tags.
 - Flash messages map to Django messages framework.
 - The database is SQLite by default; change `DATABASES` in `tccweb/settings.py` if needed.

+### Security
+- Resource content rendered on `/awareness` is sanitized in the browser using [DOMPurify](https://github.com/cure53/DOMPurify).
+If sanitization alters the provided HTML, the raw text is displayed instead to prevent untrusted markup from executing.
 # django_campus_safety
 # django_campus_safety